Tour offer 2021/2022

 What about insurance?

-It is a condition of joining the trek that you have insurance in place which will cover you for the costs of medical treatment, cancellations, emergency rescue and repatriation to your home country.
-You must ensure that it provides cover for trekking to altitudes above 4000 metres and includes helicopter rescue.
+It is a condition of joining the trip that you have insurance in place which will cover you for the costs of medical treatment, cancellations, emergency rescue and repatriation to your home country.
 We do not sell insurance scheme so requires to manage on your own.

 Do I need a visa?